kljuni/habitat-mapping-toolkit/README.md

 # Getting started
 You can view a live demo over at https://habmapp.oa.r.appspot.com/

-To get the frontend running locally:
+To get the app running locally on windows:
 - Clone this repo
 - Set up a virtual environment: `py -m venv habitat-mapping-toolkit`
 - Install packages with pip: `pip install -r requirements.txt`